audunhalland/async-workshop/README.md

 that are not exposed through the schema: `&self` and `ctx`.

 `&self` is the instance pointer to the `Query` struct.
-This struct has no fields at all, so we can completely ignore it.
+This struct has no fields at all (except a `PhantomData`), so we can completely ignore it.
 `ctx` is information about the current `GraphQL` context.
 For example, we dig out the `Repository` instance using this context.